actions/stale/README.md

 Default value: `30`

+#### exempt-milestones

+A white-list of milestone(s) to only process the issue or the pull request that does not contain one of these milestone(s).
+It can be a comma separated list of milestones (e.g: `V1,next`).

+If unset (or an empty string), this option will not alter the stale workflow.

+Default value: unset

+#### exempt-issue-milestones

+Override [exempt-milestones](#exempt-milestones) but only to process the issue that does not contain one of these milestone(s).

+Default value: unset

+#### exempt-pr-milestones

+Override [exempt-milestones](#exempt-milestones) but only to process the pull request that does not contain one of these milestone(s).

+Default value: unset

 #### enable-statistics

 Display some statistics at the end of the logs regarding the stale workflow.<br>Only when the logs are enabled.<br>